PanosEconomou/notes/Categories/Categories.md

 The coproduct is, intuitively, a construction that allows for some kind of preservation of both structures “as is.”
 Another interesting example is one of a preorder.
-Given a preorder $P$ and two objects $a,b \in P$ the least upper bound $a\smallsmile b$  of both, if it exists, is a coproduction of $a,b$.
+Given a preorder $P$ and two objects $a,b \in P$ the least upper bound $a\smallsmile b$  of both, if it exists, is a coproduct of $a,b$.
 As we can see it separately preserves the order structure of both $a$ and $b$.
 Let’s see the formal definition.

 **<u>Definition:</u>** Given any category $C$, the **diagonal functor** $\Delta : C \to C\times C$ has the object function $c\mapsto \langle c,c \rangle$ and the arrow function $f \mapsto \langle f,f \rangle$.

 Why?
 Because we will need it right now.

-**<u>Definition:</u>** Given a category $C$, a universal arrow from an object $\langle a,b \rangle \in C\times C$ of the diagonal functor is called a **coproduct diagram.** It consists of an oject $c \in C$ and an arrow $\langle a,b \rangle\to \Delta c = \langle c,c \rangle$  or equivalently a pair of arrows $i:a\to c$ and $j:b\to c$. .
-Then $c = a \coprod b$ is called the **coproduct object** and the corpoduct diagram is
+**<u>Definition:</u>** Given a category $C$, a universal arrow from an object $\langle a,b \rangle \in C\times C$ of the diagonal functor is called a **coproduct diagram.** It consists of an object $c \in C$ and an arrow $\langle a,b \rangle\to \Delta c = \langle c,c \rangle$  or equivalently a pair of arrows $i:a\to c$ and $j:b\to c$. .
+Then $c = a \coprod b$ is called the **coproduct object** and the coproduct diagram is
 $$
 a \xrightarrow i a\coprod b \xleftarrow j b.
 $$

 The secret to the coproduct structure comes when considering the universal property.
-Since  the coproduction diagram is universal, for any object $d \in C$ and any arrow $\langle f,g \rangle : \langle a,b \rangle \to \Delta d = \langle d,d \rangle $ there exists a unique arrow $h$ such that the following diagram commutes
+Since  the coproduct diagram is universal, for any object $d \in C$ and any arrow $\langle f,g \rangle : \langle a,b \rangle \to \Delta d = \langle d,d \rangle $ there exists a unique arrow $h$ such that the following diagram commutes
 $$
 \vcenter{\xymatrix{
 a\ar[r]^i\ar[dr]_f & a\coprod b\ar@{.>}[d]^h & b\ar[l]_j\ar[dl]^g\\
 & d
 }}.
 $$
-The universality property is that maps “decend” to the coproduction through the corresponding injections of the objects in their coproduct.
+The universality property is that maps “descend” to the coproduct through the corresponding injections of the objects in their coproduct.
 As a result, we have that the coproduct necessarily preserves the structure of the two objects, which is neat.

 ## Colimits

-The construction of the coproduction generalizes further!
+The construction of the coproduct generalizes further!
 A coproduct is only an example of a colimit.
-Here we will breifly introduce more just for fun before we provide the big definition.
+Here we will briefly introduce more just for fun before we provide the big definition.

 **<u>Definition:</u>** Let $C$ be a category that contains a null object $0 \in C$ such that for any two objects $b,c \in C$ there is a zero arrow $0:b\to 0 \to c$.
 Then the **cokernel** of $f:a\to b$ is an arrow $u:b\to e$ such that $u\circ f = 0:a\to c$ and for any $h:b\to d$ such that $h\circ f = 0$ then $h = h' \circ u$ for a unique arrow $h':c\to d$.
 In picture words
 $$